 Some car shampoos advertise that they protect your vehicle after a wash.
 But if you can’t see it, or even feel it, how do you know if that’s true?
 It’s admittedly pretty difficult to rank car wash soaps; on the surface, any product from a quality manufacturer will leave behind a clean car.
 Still, we decided to put five of the most popular car wash soaps to the test, so we can deliver hands-on evaluations to our readers.

 Before we dive into our recommendations, methodology, and reviews for each soap, there’s one thing I want to emphasize.
-You do not want to use your household dishwashing soup to wash your car.
+You do not want to use your household dishwashing soap to wash your car.
 Doing so can strip away your car’s wax and dull its finish.
 When it comes to washing your car, use a car wash soap that is pH balanced or neutral, and a product that’s designed specifically to protect your car’s surface.

 Below, you’ll find our top recommendations for the best car wash soaps based on our testing, followed by information on how we evaluated each product, along with more detailed reviews for each soap tested.